zephraph/notes/🧠/💭 Compelling web framework features.md

 [[Remix]] leverages good ol' html forms.
 In a remix route you can export an `action` function that'll be the primary handler for html forms contained within the route.
 If you don't want to do client based JS data submissions, that's all you need!
 If you would like something a little more dynamic (and to avoid a form's page refresh) then you can use their `Form` component which has the same api as the normal html form but with the added benefit that you can use a `usePendingFormSubmit` hook to do logic on loading states.
 I love the simplicity of this and the potential for true progressive enhancement.

-As a side note I also love how Remix implements [[💡 Command Query Responsibility Segregation]] kind of naturally with its `action`/`loader` division

 ## Astro -- Explicit component hydration

 docs: [component hydration](https://docs.astro.build/core-concepts/component-hydration#hydrate-interactive-components)